grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 reporting bugs.
 {{< /admonition >}}

-To use new Linux namespaces for each rendering request, thus isolating the entire browser from the service and other requests, use the `--browser.namespaced` option.
+To use new Linux namespaces for each rendering request, isolating the entire browser from the service and other requests, use the `--browser.namespaced` option.

 This functionality requires Linux and various capabilities and AppArmor profiles to be set up.